UnofficialHenry/UnofficialHenry.github.io/README.md

 - Clean UI with a one-click play game flow
 - Play vs computer (AI)
-- Win / Lose / Draw end screen
-- Works on desktop and mobile
+- Responsive layout (works on desktop and mobile)
 - Static site (no backend)

 ---